Databases for Modern Languages

 - Box of Broadcasts (BoB) This service gives you access to thousands of recorded radio and TV programmes including films from an online archive.
 It allows users to record programmes which will then be stored on the database.
 A few European channels have recently been added to the service.

-To access BoB, you'll need to log into Athens even if you're on campus.
 First-time users will be prompted to register.
 You can search for programmes already recorded, view the programme guide and also search for playlists and create your own.
 Take a look at these playlists:

 - French cinema Oxford Brookes